 Make something using these items only: 5-7 cylindrical household objects like cardboard tubes or water bottles 5-7 rubber bands (hair bands are ok), and 5-7 crayons or pencils.
 Your creation can be a building, a human or animal figure, an abstract sculpture, a machine, a tool, a poem or story, in fact anything at all!
 Use the above items only.Continue reading “Screen Wise Cambridge’s Snow Day Challenge: February 2, 2015”

 I’m trying to bridge real and representation, make the connection between the anatomy of a flower and a human assuming the form of that flower.
 But how to make something splendid just as splendid in costume form, rather than degraded?

 In the spring edition of the Playful Minds photo series, I’m challenging you to guess where I am (Massachusetts history aficionados, alert!) as well as what I am.
 Try turning thus into a game of dictionary.
 What’s in this photo?
 Imagine, and describe.
+Answers to Playful Minds

+“Children are beautifully adapted to learn about many possible worlds.” from The Wisdom of Not Being Too Rational – ScienceNOW.
 A psychologist at the University of Cambridge who studies bird cognition has looked at how crows solve problems, the latest in research showing they are rather intelligent.
-Two of her graduate students, Lucy Cheke and Elsa Loissel, have replicated three of these experiments with children.
-Yes, the crows and the children are comparable on two of the puzzles.
-Children and crows are tied.
+Two of her graduate students, Lucy Cheke and ElsaContinue reading “Of Crows and Kids”